remix-run/remix/packages/create-remix/templates/fly-stack/README.md

 docker-compose up
 ```

-That may take a moment to start up as it needs to get the postgres image from the Docker registry, after it's done, you'll need to migrate your database
+That may take a moment to start up as it needs to get the postgres image from the Docker registry, after it's done, you'll need to migrate your database.
+With the database ready to accept connections, open a new tab and run this:

 ```sh
 npx prisma migrate deploy